voxpupuli/puppet-jenkins/.github/CONTRIBUTING.md

 Please be prepared to repeat some of these steps as our contributors review your code.

+Also consider sending in your profile code that calls this component module as an acceptance test or provide it via an issue.
+This helps reviewers a lot to test your use case and prevents future regressions!

 ## Writing proper commits - short version

 * Make commits of logical units.